-During this unprecedented time where businesses are scrambling to address the effects of the COVID-19 pandemic, we want to let you know that Burke, Scolamiero and Hurd is prepared to operate in accordance with recommended business guidelines.
+During this unprecedented time where businesses are scrambling to address the effects of the COVID-19 pandemic, we want to let you know that Burke, Scolamiero and Hurd is operating in accordance with recommended business guidelines.
 Our entire team, who operate out of our three offices, are equipped to conduct business as usual.

 Our attorneys in the field are taking extra precautions for safety and will continue to provide services in the upcoming weeks and months.
-In addition, all of our office workers, including secretaries, paralegals , and litigation support associates, will be working split schedules and remotely to provide you with uninterrupted service.
+In addition, all of our office workers, including secretaries, paralegals, and litigation support associates, are working to provide you with uninterrupted service.

 Moving forward, please stay safe and follow the recommended guidelines from the Centers for Disease Control.
 We will keep you all in our thoughts and prayers and continue to provide updates as developments transpire.